akurey/aktech/roadmap.md

 # coding standards and practices

-**Use a linter**.
-Linting is a process where we run a program that analyses code for potential errors.
+**Use a linter.** Linting is a process where we run a program that analyses code for potential errors.
 Mostly, we use it for language-related issues.
 But it can also fix many other issues automatically – particularly code style.

+**DRY your code.** You can achieve this by inspecting the code for patterns.
+If you find any, it’s possible you are repeating some code and there’s scope to eliminate duplication.
+A bit of rewriting might make it more concise.

+**Write tests for all code.** In any programming language, adequate testing ensures that any new code added to your project integrates well with existing code and does not break existing functionality.
+It is a good idea to write tests for any new component that you create.

 ### **typescript**